Mair/react-meetup-draftjs/draftjs-samples/public/docs/createContentState.md

 ```

 ## A JSON object
-This is by far the most useful as you can convert a content state that was typed by a user into JSON using convert to raw (see [Content State](/contentstate))
+This is by far the most useful as you can convert a content state that was typed by a user into JSON using *convert to raw* (see [Content State](/contentstate)),
- store it in a data base and later retrieve it and set the content state back.
+store it in a data base, retrieve it later and set the content state back.
 Because the state is a simple JSON object you can
  manipulate or mine the object in the back end.

- The following is an example of a json structure
+ The following is an example of a json structure:

 ```JSON